 Tip #1 - Plan, plan, plan.

-Marketing content is about planning in anticipation of events.
+Marketing campaigns are about planning in anticipation of events.
 You might think that you can sit down on your computer and write a couple of social media posts or blog posts whenever you get a chance.
 We get it!
 When you are an entrepreneur or starting your idea, there are so many things that need to get done and only one of you to do them.
 However, if you actually want to move the needle with your marketing efforts, they will only pay off if it is consistent and frequent, which requires planning.

-We recommend working on a calendar with at least a month in advance of the actual publishing of the content.
+We recommend working on a calendar at least a month in advance of the actual publishing of the content.
 This calendar should contain:

 - Campaign / message